mroman-ibs/FuzzyResampling/README.md

-To overcome this problem, special resampling algorithms for fuzzy data were introduced (see (Grzegorzewski, Hryniewicz, and Romaniuk 2019, 2020a, 2020b; Grzegorzewski and Romaniuk 2022; Romaniuk and Hryniewicz 2019)).
+To overcome this problem, special resampling algorithms for fuzzy data were introduced (see (Grzegorzewski, Hryniewicz, and Romaniuk 2019, 2020a, 2020b; Grzegorzewski and Romaniuk 2022; M. Romaniuk and Hryniewicz 2019; Maciej Romaniuk and Grzegorzewski 2023)).
 These methods randomly create values that are “similar” to values from the initial sample, but not exactly the same.
 During the creation process, some of the characteristics of the initial fuzzy values are kept (e.g., the value, the width, etc.).
 It was shown that these algorithms provide serious advantages in some statistical areas (like standard error estimation or hypothesis testing) if they are compared with the classical approach.
 For detailed information concerning the theoretical foundations and practical applications of these resampling methods please see the above-mentioned references.

 The initial sample (in the form of a vector or a matrix) should consist of triangular or trapezoidal fuzzy numbers.